-11.4 Mounting YAFFS
+12.4 Mounting YAFFS

-11.4.1 Mounting YAFFS on NAND
+12.4.1 Mounting YAFFS on NAND

-An example of mounting a YAFFS file system on a NAND flash is:
+The following command will create a YAFFS file system on the first partition of a NAND device:

-losh> mount yaffs dev/nand0a /yaffs1
+losh> mount yaffs /dev/nand0a /yaffs1

-This command will create a YAFFS file system on the first partition of the NAND device.
-Before executing the 'mount' command, the partition should be created first.
-So the entire sequence would look like this:
+NOTE: Before executing the mount command, the partition should be created first.
+The entire sequence would look like following:

-losh> erase /dev/nand0 B0 B2048 losh> part-add dev/nand0 a 1 2048 losh> mount yaffs dev/nand0a /yaffs1

-The 'mount' command supports a special case where it can both create a partition and mount the partition within a single command.
-To do this, specify the device rather than the partition; the mount command will perform a part-add on the entire device and then mount it.
-If partitions already exist on the device, the 'mount' command will create a new partition from the last partition to the end of the device.
-For example:

 '''

 losh> erase /dev/nand0 B0 B2048

+losh> part-add /dev/nand0 a 1 2048

-losh> mount yaffs dev/nand0 /yaffs1
+losh> mount yaffs /dev/nand0a /yaffs1

 '''

+The mount command supports a special case where it can both create a partition and mount the partition within a single command.
+To do this, specify the device rather than the partition; the mount command will perform a part-add on the entire device and then mount it.
+If partitions already exist on the device, the mount command will create a new partition from the last partition to the end of the device.
+For example:

+losh> erase /dev/nand0 B0 B2048 losh> mount yaffs /dev/nand0 /yaffs1 losh> mount emu /dev/flash0a /femu

-11.4.2 Mounting YAFFS on NOR
+12.4.2 Mounting YAFFS on NOR

 In order to mount YAFFS on a NOR flash device, an emulation layer must be created first.
-NOR flash devices do not have chunks, so a layer is required that emulates the NAND storage type making the NOR device look like a NAND device.
-The emulation layer is created using the 'mount' command.
+NOR flash devices do not have chunks, so a layer is required that emulates the NAND storage type to make the NOR device look like a NAND device.
+The emulation layer is created using the mount command, as seen below.